-- 1. Before you remove the cap, turn the engine off and let it cool. - 2.
-When the engine is cool, wrap a thick cloth around the cap.
+- 1. Before you remove the cap, turn the engine off and let it cool. - When the engine is cool, wrap a thick cloth around the cap.
 Slowly turn cap counterclockwise until pressure begins to release. - 3.
-Step back while the pressure releases. - 4.
-When you are sure that all the pressure has been released, use the cloth to turn it counterclockwise and remove the cap. - 5.
-Slowly add prediluted engine coolant to the coolant reservoir until the coolant level is within the COLD FILL RANGE as listed on the reservoir. - 6.
+Step back while the pressure releases. - When you are sure that all the pressure has been released, use the cloth to turn it counterclockwise and remove the cap. - Slowly add prediluted engine coolant to the coolant reservoir until the coolant level is within the COLD FILL RANGE as listed on the reservoir. - 6.
 Reinstall the pressure relief cap. - 7.
-Start and run the engine at 2000 rpm for 2 minutes. - 8.
-Shut engine off, and remove the pressure relief cap as previously outlined. - If required, add prediluted engine coolant to the coolant reservoir until the coolant level is within the COLD FILL RANGE as listed on the reservoir.
+Start and run the engine at 2000 rpm for 2 minutes. - Shut engine off, and remove the pressure relief cap as previously outlined. - If required, add prediluted engine coolant to the coolant reservoir until the coolant level is within the COLD FILL RANGE as listed on the reservoir.

-- 10. Engine cooling system: Repeat Step 5 until the coolant level has stabilized (is no longer dropping after each step) AND the upper radiator hose at the radiator is warm to the touch (indicating that the engine thermostat is open and coolant is flowing through the radiator).
-Secondary cooling system: Repeat Step 5 until the coolant level has stabilized (is no longer dropping after each step) AND the lower passenger side of the secondary radiator is warm to the touch (indicating secondary thermostat is open and coolant is flowing through the entire system). - 11.
-Reinstall the pressure relief cap.
-Shut the engine off and let it cool. - 12.
-Check the coolant level in the reservoir before you drive your vehicle the next few times (with the engine cool). - If necessary, add prediluted engine coolant to the coolant reservoir until the coolant level is within the COLD FILL RANGE as listed on the reservoir.
-After any coolant has been added, check the coolant concentration.
-See Adding Engine Coolant earlier in the chapter for more information.
+Step 5 until the coolant level has stabilized (is no longer dropping after each step) AND the upper radiator hose at the radiator is warm to the touch (indicating that the engine thermostat is open and coolant is flowing through the radiator).
+Secondary cooling system: Repeat Step 5 until the coolant level has stabilized (is no longer dropping after each step) AND the lower passenger side of the secondary radiator is warm to the touch (indicating secondary thermostat is open and coolant is flowing through the entire system).